CONSTITUTION

 ELIGIBILITY TO BE A COUNCIL MEMBER

-1. Only Members of the Society are eligible to be a member of Council; and
+1. Full Members of the Society are eligible to be a member of Council; and

 BYLAW #3: MEETINGS